 Prices and Range

-The updated 2020 Mazda2 supermini has a range of 5 hatchback models.
-The line-up uses Mazda’s familiar trim structure of SE-L, SE-L Nav, Sport Nav, and GT Sport Nav.
-The 2020 Mazda2 features renewed and sophisticated exterior design, an upgraded interior and offers drivers greater fuel efficiency and improved refinement.
+The updated 2022 Mazda2 supermini has a range of seven hatchback models.
+The line-up uses Mazda’s familiar trim structure of SE-L, Sport, GT Sport and GT Sport Tech.
+The entry-level Mazda2 75ps SE-L model receives specification enhancements including Apple CarPlay and Android Auto, navigation, Mazda Connect with 7” colour touch-screen and multimedia commander as standard.

 Engines and Transmissions

-Visually, the upgraded Mazda2 is marked out by the adoption of the latest evolution of Mazda’s Kodo design.
-The new grille features a mesh pattern, bringing it into line with the style seen on the all-new Mazda3 hatchback, while the wider signature wing and revised headlights heighten the Mazda2’s sporty appearance.
-At the rear, improvements have been made to the rear lights, while the redesigned bumper gives a lower stance on the road.
+The Mazda2 is marked out by the adoption of the latest evolution of Mazda’s Kodo design.
+The grille features a mesh pattern, bringing it into line with the style seen on the Mazda3 and Mazda CX-30, while the signature wing and headlights heighten the Mazda2’s sporty appearance.
+At the rear, the bumper design gives the impression of a low stance on the road.

 The Mazda2 hatchback posts a length of 4,070mm, height of 1,515mm, width of 1,695mm and sits on a wheelbase of 2,570mm, dimensions that make it 10mm longer, 20mm taller, and the same width as the last-generation pre-2014 model.